-A Groupware System (GS) enables the members of a team to communicate, collaborate and coordinate their activities in order to achieve a common goal, in a loosely-coupled manner, by using a combination of mobile and fixed technologies.
-With advances on wireless networks and the emergence of new electronic devices (e.g. tablets, smart phones) the demand for GS has increased, causing these systems to become an essential element in several application domains, such as commerce, health, business, and entertainment.
-It is in this last domain where we are witnessing the proliferation of On-Line Multi-Player Video Games (particularly those of type First-Person Shooter - FPS), where players of a team collaborate to defeat other teams.
+A Groupware System (GS) enables the members of a team to communicate, cooperate and coordinate their activities in order to achieve a common goal, in a loosely-coupled manner, by using a combination of mobile and fixed technologies.
+With advances on wireless networks and the emergence of new electronic devices (e.g. tablets, smart phones) the demand for GS has increased, causing these tools to become an essential element in several application domains, such as commerce, health, business, and entertainment.
+It is in this last domain where we are witnessing the proliferation of On-Line Multi-Player Video Games (particularly those of type First-Person Shooter - FPS), where players of a team collaborate to beat other teams.

-Traditional GS provides their users with information and services in predetermined ways: the same data items are presented in the same way to all the users, and the same services are invoked in the same sequence.
+Traditional GS provide their users with information and services in predetermined ways: the same data items are presented in the same way to all the users, and the same services are invoked in the same sequence.
 Although this behavior is enough for some applications, a GS should satisfy more efficiently the information/services needs of its users.
-A GS can be enhanced if the context of its users is considered in the execution of activities, in order to provide adequate and relevant data and/or services; i.e. it is contextaware.
+A GS can be enhanced if the context of its users is considered in the execution of activities, in order to provide adequate and relevant data and/or services; i.e. it is context-aware.
 Context variables related to a single user have been traditionally used in context-aware groupware systems (CAGS); for instance, in a FPS video game, contextual data of relevance for a player can be his/her energy level, the number of available munitions, and his/her current virtual location.
 However, context variables related to social aspects have been less studied.
-Awareness, defined a s a n u nderstanding of the activities of others [10], is a classical concept that has been explored in CAGS; for instance, a player of a FPS video game can know the current virtual location of his/her teammates and make decisions based on that knowledge.
-Social Presence (SP), another relevant concept defined a st hed egree of r elevance of the person performing an interaction [34], is also being investigated.
+Awareness, defined as an understanding of the activities of others [1], is a classical concept that has been explored in CAGS; for instance, a player of a FPS video game can know the current virtual location of his/her teammates, and make decisions based on that knowledge.
+Another relevant concept, Social Presence (SP), defined as the degree of relevance of the other person in performing an interaction [2], is also being investigated.